alexzanderr/rust-typeracer/todo/DONE.md

 - [x] calculate WPM and print it on the screen

 - [x] add a section where it shows what keys where pressed just like in `screenkey` binary

+- [x] when wpm is bigger than `50` or any user defined value in the config, play `unstoppable` cs 16 sound, or " blazingly fast" primeagen + plus `piuu` sound

+  we got a problem:
+  MusicPlayer is isolated on the music thread and right now cant be sent between threads

+  2 solutions:
+    - make MusicPlayer Send and Sync; i.e make Wav Send + Sync using WavWrapper which unsafely implements Sync
+    - use channels to communicate with the MusicPlayer to play a new specific song